School of Civil and Environmental Engineering, and Construction Management

 Construction Science and Management Mission Statement

-The mission of the Construction Science and Management (CSM) Division at the University of Texas at San Antonio is to provide quality construction education for the next generation of construction professionals and leaders.
+The mission of the Construction Science and Management (CSM) Division at The University of Texas at San Antonio is to provide quality construction education for the next generation of construction professionals and leaders.
 The Division has established the following objectives to achieve this mission:

 • Provide quality education to meet the current and future needs of the construction industry in the region based on a solid foundation in ethical, managerial, and technical principles.